Skip to Main Content

 Standard auto insurance refers to a rating category that auto insurance companies use to determine how much of a risk a driver presents.
 Generally, the higher the perceived risk, the more a driver will pay for coverage.
 Most drivers fall into the standard category.

-• Preferred auto insurance is reserved for the lowest risk drivers, preferred risk typically applies to those with a clean driving and claims record, with excellent credit (where allowed) and payment history and continuous coverage.
+• Preferred auto insurance is reserved for the lowest-risk drivers and typically applies to those with a clean driving and claims record, excellent credit (where allowed as a rating factor), a solid payment history and continuous coverage.

 • Nonstandard auto insurance is for high-risk drivers, which may include those who have a poor credit score, new drivers, those who have a lapse in coverage or a serious traffic infraction preventing them from receiving a standard risk assessment.